 Can I rely on a KTT document as proof of funds or collateral?›

-How can I quickly screen out KTT based scams?›
+How can I screen KTT-based pitches fast?›

 Have Your Trade Payment Structure Reviewed